 The pump should be checked before use to ensure it is operating efficiently and adequate fuel should be available.
 The pump must be capable of delivering 700 kPa (100 psi) at the handpiece while still returning enough jetting fluid via the recirculating hose to provide sufficient mixing in the sump.
 When the jetting fluid has been mixed, the pump should be started and the handpieces held below the surface of the fluid in the sump in the ‘on’ position for about five minutes.
 This will provide thorough mixing and ensure the hoses are full of jetting fluid, not just water.

 Either a sickle-shaped wand or the Dutjet® wand may be used, although the Dutjet is preferred for ease of use and effectiveness, and sickle shaped wands are now difficult to obtain.

 The Dutjet wand has a metal shroud covering the T-shaped delivery tube.
 The tube has three big bore jets.
 The shroud has an angled back edge that opens the staple as the wand is drawn along the back of the sheep.
 This places the jets directly over the opening in the wool so that fluid is directed onto the skin.

 22. What is dermo?

 ‘Dermo’, or more correctly, dermatophilosis, is a skin infection of sheep and occasionally other species, and is also called ‘lumpy wool’.
-It makes sheep highly susceptible to flystrike, difficult to shear cleanly, interferes with the distribution of backline products, and is highly contagious when wet sheep come into close contact.
-The disease occurs when the bacterium Dermatophilus congolensis gains access to skin and causes inflammation with exudation of protein and serum from skin, which goes on to form the scabs.
+It makes sheep difficult to shear cleanly, interferes with the distribution of backline products, and is highly contagious when wet sheep come into close contact.
+The disease occurs when the bacterium Dermatophilus congolensis grows on the skin and causes inflammation with exudation of protein and serum from skin, which goes on to form the scabs.